convissor/login-security-solution/readme.txt

     * If a translation file for your language does not exist in this plugin's `languages` directory, add one.
 Read http://codex.wordpress.org/I18n_for_WordPress_Developers for details.
+The file should use the same character set encoding as the `DB_CHARSET` setting in `wp-config.php`.
 Send me the file and I'll include it in future releases.
 See the features request section, below.

 1. The last step of the new password validation process is checking if the password matches an entry in the `dict` program.
 See if `dict`